 With a remarkable heritage, there has been life on Breen Down since 10,000 BC.
 It is believed to have been home to a number of extinct creatures including mammoths and woolly rhinos; both of which have been discovered there since.

-Breen Down was also an iconic battle ground during the Second World War which played a key role in defending the South West from German fighters.
+Breen Down was also an iconic battleground during the Second World War which played a key role in defending the South West from German fighters.

 GEM THREE: Glastonbury Tor

 Clearly identified in the Somerset skyline, Glastonbury Tor sits watchfully above the flat Summerland meadows.
 There are a number of myths and stories associated with the Tor such as the belief that is was home to the Lord of the Underworld and King of the Fairies.
-Others believe that in the medieval times, it was a place where monks would retreat to at certain times of the year.
+Others believe that in medieval times, it was a place where monks would retreat to at certain times of the year.

 GEM FOUR: Wells Cathedral

-Located in the medieval city centre of Wells, the Cathedral was built between 1175 and 1490.
+Located in the medieval city center of Wells, the Cathedral was built between 1175 and 1490.
 Since then the Cathedral has been described as “the most poetic of the English Cathedrals”.
 It is really only by visiting in person that you can properly experience this wonderful and holy place and the grandeur of its stunning architecture and attention to detail.

 GEM FIVE: West Somerset Railway

 Whether you’re looking for a nostalgic train ride back in time or to brush up on your railway and industrial heritage knowledge, the West Somerset Railway is worth a visit.
-Explore the historical steam locomotives, coaches and wagons, and the infrastructure of its ten unique stations while travelling along twenty miles of scenic journey.
+Explore the historical steam locomotives, coaches and wagons, and the infrastructure of its ten unique stations while traveling along twenty miles of the scenic journey.
 The surrounding countryside is as varied as it is beautiful.

 GEM SIX: Fleet Air Arm Museum